Unfair competition

 • A famous person

-Includes the weakening of the image by:
+Includes image attenuation by:

-• The reduction of the distinctive character
+• The erosion of distinctiveness

-• Reduction of advertising value
+• The reduction in advertising value

 • Damage to the reputation of a brand, trade name or distinctive sign